 France restricted smoking way back in 1991 in what was called the Évin law, after Claude Évin who was the main mover in introducing the restriction.
 The law said that restaurants, cafes, and bars had to provide smoking and non-smoking sections.
 There was a hilarious period when the non-smoking section was usually in the worst possible part of the establishment (next to the lavatory for instance, or near the swinging service doors into and out of the kitchen) and was pretty tiny while the rest of the place was left to the smokers.

 The law wasn’t particularly well enforced and the result was pretty ineffective, with the French happily continuing to puff away at the drop of a hat.

 Things Had to Change

 By 2006, public pressure and changing attitudes were having an effect.
 A much stronger law was passed banning smoking in enclosed public places such as those restaurants and bars as well as schools and government buildings.

-What is more, a minimum fine was also set of €500.
-A legal challenge against it was filed in 2007, but rejected.
+What is more, a minimum fine was also set to €500.
+A legal challenge against it was filed in 2007 but rejected.